HKU International Affairs Office

 • When specialist care and hospitalisation are required, you can consider using the services provided at public clinics and general wards of government hospitals.

-• Non-local students who will be spending less than 180 days in Hong Kong must present their valid passport / travel documents and student visa in order to enjoy subsidised services and hospitalisation in government clinics/hospitals.
+• Non-local students who will be spending less than 180 days in Hong Kong must present their valid passport / travel documents and student visa to access subsidised services and hospitalisation in government clinics/hospitals.

-• Non-local students who will be spending more than 180 days in Hong Kong must present their HKID card in order to be eligible for subsidised services and hospitalisation in government clinics/hospitals.
+• Non-local students who will be spending more than 180 days in Hong Kong must present their HKID card to be eligible for subsidised services and hospitalisation in government clinics/hospitals.

 • Health and travel insurance is optional but highly recommended.

-• Students may arrange insurance at their own cost in order to meet their needs for the duration of their studies in Hong Kong.
+• Students are encouraged to arrange insurance at their own expense to meet their needs for the duration of their studies in Hong Kong.

 • The coverage should include provisions for emergency evacuation, rescuer's expenses and repatriation.
-If you plan to travel outside Hong Kong, you should make sure that your insurance policy covers those destinations as well.
+If you plan to travel outside Hong Kong, ensure that your insurance policy covers those destinations as well.

-• Registered students are entitled to HKU Group Travel Insurance (Portal login required to read the details) for travelling overseas on activities which are officially arranged by the University.
+• Registered students are entitled to HKU Group Travel Insurance (Portal login required to view details) for overseas travel on activities officially arranged by the University.

 Octopus Card

-• Octopus Card is a reusable contactless stored value smart card that is commonly used in Hong Kong for transportation, convenience shops or even university applications.
+• Octopus Card is a reusable contactless stored value smart card commonly used in Hong Kong for transportation, convenience stores, and even university applications.

-• Please check with the customer service counter staff in the Mass Transit Railway (MTR) stations and your Faculty Office for whether you are eligible for an Octopus Card under the “MTR Student Travel Scheme” to enjoy the discounts on transportation.
+• Please check with the customer service counter staff at Mass Transit Railway (MTR) stations and your faculty office to determine if you are eligible for an Octopus Card under the 'MTR Student Travel Scheme' to enjoy transportation discounts.

-Remember to prepare for the following items before your departure.
+Remember to prepare the following items before your departure:

-1. Documents for applying HKU Student Card (Student Registration Card)
+1. Documents required for applying for the HKU Student Card (Student Registration Card)

 • ID Photo for your HKU Student Card